barkerest/barkest_core/README.md

 ---
 There are a few special layouts you can create to modify parts of the layout easily.
 Create these files in your __views/layouts__ folder to have them get used automatically.
+These views will override the default views for the library.
+See the next two sections for other ways to customize the application.
 Use the _ prefixed notation.
 ie: "_nav_logo.html.erb" for "nav_logo"

 *   __nav_logo__ Defines the logo in the top left corner of the webpage.
 This should be an image tag inside of